aws/amazon-neptune-gremlin-dotnet-sigv4/README.md

 This project provides a custom library that extends the [Apache TinkerPop Gremlin.NET client](https://github.com/apache/tinkerpop/tree/master/gremlin-dotnet) to enable AWS IAM Signature Version 4 signing for establishing authenticated connections to [Amazon Neptune](https://aws.amazon.com/neptune/).

-For example usage refer to:[NeptuneGremlinNETSigV4Example.cs](example/NeptuneGremlinNETSigV4Example.cs).
+For example usage refer to: [NeptuneGremlinNETSigV4Example.cs](example/NeptuneGremlinNETSigV4Example.cs).
 This example shows how to leverage this library for establishing an authenticated connection to Neptune.

 For general information on how to connect to Amazon Neptune using Gremlin and best practices, refer to the [documentation](https://docs.aws.amazon.com/neptune/latest/userguide/best-practices-gremlin.html).